 - How shedding can affect your great Pyrenees

-Do great Pyrenees shed a lot?
-Yes.
-Typically, great Pyrenees dogs shed their coats more than other dogs.
+Here is whether great Pyrenees shed a lot.
+Typically, great Pyrenees dogs shed their coats than other dogs.
 Some Great Pyrenees shed throughout the year, while others are twice a year or seasonal.
-We can’t stop their shedding.
-But it can be avoided with good coat care and regular grooming.
-Keep reading, and you will understand everything.
+While shedding cannot be stopped, it can be avoided with good coat care, proper nutrition, keep the coat tick and flea free, & regular grooming.

 As I mentioned above, great Pyrenees dogs are shed a lot.
 Sometimes you can remove the fist-size fur from your bare hands.

 Typically their hairballs will be spread everywhere house.
 You can find hair everywhere on your furniture and clothes.

 But the funny thing is.
 If you forget to vacuum your home for a week, You will receive a new type of carpet made of fur.

 If you give him a good comb-out, you will get enough hair for ten bird nets.
 I think now you can get an idea about the great Pyrenees’ shedding.

 Why is your great Pyrenees shedding so much?

 Most people feel frustrated because of shedding.
 But don’t think it as a medical problem because it’s a typical characteristic of the great Pyrenees.

 These dogs have a double coats.
 Usually, those dogs are blowing their coat so much.